Cherry1315/Java_A1_ObjectOrientedProgramming/README.md

 **Grade:** High Distinction (88.33%).
-*Note:* Minor inprovments could have been made to abstract classes & interfaces and wildcards for a perfect score (100%).
+*Note:* Minor improvements could have been made to abstract classes & interfaces, and wildcards for a perfect score (100%).